 Wages and benefits are the top reasons for high employee turnover among entry-level convenience store and gas station cashiers, said Convenience Store News.
 While you may not be in the financial position to outright increase employee salaries and benefits, recognizing employees with a nominal cash award may be more realistic.

 In a study of over 1,200 workplaces, the Harvard Business Review found that “performance-related pay was positively associated with job satisfaction, organizational commitment, and trust in management.”

 Examples of incentive pay are:

-- Employee of the Month: Each month, celebrate one employee for achieving performance and retention milestones, like being on time, working assigned shifts, and offering great customer service.
+- Employee of the Month: Each month, celebrate one employee for achieving performance milestones, such as being on time, working assigned shifts, and offering great customer service.
 The reward for the worker can be as simple as a pre-paid gift card and a certificate hung where other employees will see it.

 Programs that turn retention and performance into a game are very successful with retail workers.
-According to employment expert Linda McKenna-Welch, providing rewards for good performance is good for younger employees.
-Almost half of all gas station retail employees are under 35 years old, and this group is conditioned to respond to the instant rewards of video gaming.
-So, using similar rewards in your workplace will keep younger staff engaged, and engagement leads to satisfaction and longer employment.
+According to employment expert Linda McKenna-Welch, providing rewards for good performance is good for employees.
+So, using similar rewards in your workplace will keep staff engaged, and engagement leads to satisfaction and longer employment.

 2 Ways to Fund Gas Station Employee Retention Programs

 - Consider tapping into current operational expenses when looking to fund a new retention program.
 For example, an incentive program like Employee of the Month will cost you as little as $50 each month.
 If you wanted to set an even smaller budget, you could offer movie tickets or other entertainment rewards.